KennethChin0/finalProject/DEVLOG.md

 Kenneth -- 2020-1-09 10:45:
 Started a template for hangman project, created lives and words.txt file

+Minuk -- 2020-1-09:
+Wrote the function placeholder with proper parameters

 Kenneth -- 2020-1-12 11:00:
 Made simple hangman to work (the basics)
 -guessing